Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec2}, we systematically study possible $T_{\bar c \bar s}$-type molecular candidates formed by $K^{(*)}$ and $\bar D_1/ \bar D_2^*$, addressing the nature of $X_1(2900)$ and predicting its partners.
-In Sec. \ref{sec3}, we extend the analysis to $T_{c \bar s}$-type candidates composed of $K^{(*)}$ and $D_1/D_2^*$.
-A summary and conclusions are given in Sec. \ref{sec4}.
+In Sec. \ref{sec2}, we derive the effective interactions between the $K^{(*)}$ and $\bar{D}_1/\bar{D}_2^*$ mesons using the OBE model and investigate the $T_{\bar c \bar s}$-type charmed-strange molecular tetraquark candidates inspired by the $K^{(*)}\bar D_1/K^{(*)}\bar D_2^*$ interactions.
+In Sec. \ref{sec3}, we extend the analysis to the $T_{c \bar s}$-type charmed-strange molecular tetraquark candidates composed of $K^{(*)}$ and $D_1/D_2^*$.
+A summary and outlook are given in Sec. \ref{sec4}.